tymyrddin/purple/source/docs/audits/iso27001/base-camp-check.md

 - Some procedures could be clearer
 - Improvement opportunity identified

-Why it matters: External audits won't grant certification with unresolved major nonconformities.
+External audits won't grant certification with unresolved major nonconformities.
 Even minor nonconformities need corrective actions.

 Remember: Audits aren't about blame.
 They're about finding weak spots, fixing them, and ensuring the next climb will be smoother.